SnapLogic Platform overview

 • SnapLogic manages Cloudplexes, which can connect to cloud-based data endpoints, such as Salesforce and Marketo.

 • Organizations can optionally deploy self-managed Groundplexes, on-premises or in a private cloud.
-Groundplexes:
+Groundplexes establish a secure outbound WebSocket connection with the control plane.
+Groundplexes give you the option to:

-• Can connect to data endpoints behind your firewall, such as MySQL or Oracle on-premises databases.
+• Connect to data endpoints behind your firewall, such as MySQL or Oracle on-premises databases.
+To connect to these endpoints with a Cloudplex, you would need to add control plane IP addresses to the network or endpoint whitelist.

 Groundplex nodes